Challenging Counterfeiting And Associated Federal Charges

 - Postage stamps

 - Deeds, powers of attorney, health care directives and other legal documents

 - Birth certificates, Social Security cards, passports and other identifying documents

 - Discharge papers and other military documents

-If you’re ready to put our team in your corner, call (305) 290-1884 to arrange your free consultation.
+If you’re ready to put our team in your corner, call 305-860-4884 or fill out our contact form online to arrange your free consultation.
 We can offer experienced counsel at any stage of a counterfeiting case.